michaelbreslin/slate/source/includes/api/_document.md

 }
 ```

-The response contains the ID and the new revision of the document or an error message in case the update failed.

 ### Bulk Operations

 The bulk document API allows you to create and update multiple documents at the same time within a single request.
 The basic operation is similar to creating or updating a single document, except that you batch the document structure and information.
 When creating new documents the document ID is optional.
 For updating existing documents, you must provide the document ID, revision information, and new document values.